|Title:||PEP Purpose and Guidelines|

 The Type header specifies the type of PEP: Standards Track, Informational, or Process.

 The format of a PEP is specified with a Content-Type header.
-The acceptable values are "text/plain" for plaintext PEPs (see PEP 9 ) and "text/x-rst" for reStructuredText PEPs (see PEP 12 ).
-Plaintext ("text/plain") is the default if no Content-Type header is present.
+The acceptable values are "text/plain" for plaintext PEPs (see PEP 9 ) and "text/x-rst" for reStructuredText PEPs (see PEP 12 ). reStructuredText is strongly preferred, but for backwards compatibility plain text is currently still the default if no Content-Type header is present.

 PEPs may have a Requires header, indicating the PEP numbers that this PEP depends on.